Hrushikesh74161/loadfixtures/Readme.md

 'ONETOONEORMANY': []
 }

-If you use any relation fields that are not part of django, then those should be listed in ONETOONEORMANY setting.
+If you use any relation(only foreign keys or onetoone fields, no need to mention manytomany fields) fields that are not part of django, then those should be listed in ONETOONEORMANY setting.

 Ex: TreeForeignKey from mptt models.
 Then